Brain Corp will supply Walmart with AI services

 “We are thrilled to partner with Walmart to enhance customer experience at its retail locations,” Izhikevich said.
 “BrainOS technology allows robots to effectively and safely function in complex, crowded environments, ensuring increased productivity and efficiency across applications.
 We look forward to continuing to work alongside Walmart to help build intelligent, connected stores.”

-Brain Corp previously raised $11 million, and employs a staff of more than 200 people.
+Brain Corp previously raised $11 million, and it employs a staff of more than 200 people.